Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar (Video)

 Watch the video to see if you’d like to make Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar!

 Then I discovered Cottage Cheese and Egg Muffins on 101 Cookbooks and came up with several variations of this tasty easy breakfast, including these Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar that are one of my favorites.
 Imagine a biscuit married an omelet and they had a child, but the child got a few more omelet genes than biscuit genes; that’s what these tasty muffins are like.
 These tasty breakfast muffins made with cottage cheese, egg, almond meal, parmesan, and just the tiniest bit of flour create a muffins that’s quite different in texture than my basic egg muffin.
-(Or check out this version if you need a cottage cheese and egg breakfast muffin like this that’s gluten-free.)
+(Or check out this variation that was inspired by this recipe if you need a cottage cheese and egg breakfast muffin that’s gluten-free.)

 Now I’m more likely to eat breakfast in front of the computer than behind the steering wheel but it still feels like it’s hard to sit down and eat a proper breakfast.
 Even if your mornings are more relaxed, you’ll love these easy cottage cheese and egg muffins with ham and cheddar for a breakfast muffin with a delightful taste and texture.
 And check out My Favorite Low-Carb and Keto Grab and Go Breakfasts for more breakfasts to eat on the run!